Robot-Inventor/spam-tweets-compressor/README.md

 ![logo](image/logo.svg)

 This is a browser extension which compresses spam Tweets.
-At the moment, it compresses "long" Tweets.

-## What Is A Long Tweet ?

-A "long" tweet is a spam tweet that occupies space by inserting a large number of line breaks into the text of the tweet.
-This makes it difficult to browse the timeline.

 ## What Does It Work ?

-This browser extension compresses "long" tweets by removing their line breaks.
+This browser extension compresses spam tweets.
 Of course, you can also decompress the compressed tweets.

 Before: